single-spa/single-spa/docs/single-spa-config.md

 ## Declaring registered applications

 Declaring a [registered application](/docs/applications.md) is registering it with single-spa so that it will be loaded, initialized, mounted, and unmounted at the right times.
-Declaration most commonly occurs inside of the root application, but does not have to.
+Declaration most commonly occurs inside of the single spa config, but does not have to.
 Note that if a registered application is declared from within another registered application, that no hierarchy will be maintained between the registered applications.
 Instead, the registered applications will be siblings and will be mounted and unmounted according to their own activity functions.